Benjamin F. Gue

-Benjamin F. Gue (December 25, 1828 – June 1, 1904) was an American newspaper editor, author and politician in Iowa.
+Benjamin F. Gue (December 25, 1828 – June 1, 1904) was an American newspaper editor, writer and politician in Iowa.
 He served as a member of Iowa House of Representatives (1858–1862); member of Iowa Senate (1862–1866), and as the Lieutenant Governor of Iowa (1866–1868).
-He is the author of the four-volume History of Iowa From the Earliest Times to the Beginning of the Twentieth Century.
+He wrote the four-volume History of Iowa From the Earliest Times to the Beginning of the Twentieth Century.

 Early life

 Gue was born on December 25, 1828, on a farm near Coxsackie, New York, to abolitionist Quakers John and Catherine Gurney Gue.
 He had five younger brothers.
 Gue had to help his mother raise his siblings after their father died when he was 10 years old.
 The six children helped manage the farm.
 He was against slavery ever since he was a child and his family's home was a part of the Underground Railroad.
 He was educated at an academy in Canandaigua, New York, and West Bloomfield, New York.
 In the spring of 1852 when Gue was 24 years old, Gue and one of his brothers traveled to Iowa for land near Rock Creek in Scott County.
 The two brothers lived in a log cabin while preparing a farm and home for their family.

 He married Elizabeth Parker on November 12, 1855, and they had four children.
 Elizabeth died on July 3, 1888.
 Gue died on June 1, 1904, and the funeral took place at his home.